Sunday, July 31, 2011

 We were ready for a break in the form of a 4th of July getaway, so, heat or no, we were determined to go.
 Keeping the Herschel Project on the strait and narrow was also a consideration.
 It was a pretty good winter/early spring with Unk finishing both the Herschel 400 and the Herschel II, but I still have nearly half the big list (I've begun calling it the "Big Enchilada") of almost two-thousand five-hundred objects, mostly galaxies, left to go, and I had been resting on my laurels.
 Which means Unk has been too lazy to tote a serious telescope out to the Possum Swamp Astronomical Society’s dark site in the buggy, muggy heat.

 As soon as we made up our minds to go southbound a few weeks back, I got on the Internet and made reservations at the good, old Chiefland Day’s Inn.
 Normally I would have waited a little longer and kept a weather eye on the extended forecasts before committing, but not this time.
 We’d decided we’d go rain or shine; if the H-Project couldn’t be pursued, we’d spend our time at Cedar Key.

 As has been my custom of late, I packed all the gear that goes in the trunk of the Toyota the night before, meaning I only had to stuff a few items in the back seat on departure morning, Thursday morning.
 I thought I was being real smart when I marshaled the gear in Chaos Manor South’s front parlor Wednesday evening.
 I got out my checklist and ticked off each item.
 I went strictly by that checklist, and felt good about myself for abandoning my head-scratching, “Well, what else do I need to bring?” ways.
 Alas, as you’ll hear shortly, that didn't help.
-Not completely, anyhow, as you'll read below.
+Not completely, anyhow.